 Classic business phone service, also known as POTS (Plain Old Telephone Service), 1FB’s (One Flat Business), 1MB’s (One Measured Business) and analog phone service.
 The same service businesses have been using since phone service first existed.
 Delivered over twisted copper pairs and terminated on a 66 block in the phone closet.
 From there they are usually cross connected to a phone system or PBX.
 Call quality is excellent.
 Dependability is excellent – only phone service with its own power source; if the power goes out, you still have phone service.
 Available almost everywhere.
 Low cost option.
-Available from incumbent providers, like CenturyLink, AT&T and Verizon and some competitive providers, like Integra and TelePacific.
+Available from incumbent phone and internet providers, like CenturyLink, AT&T and Verizon and some competitive providers, like Integra and TelePacific.

 Analog phone lines delivered on coaxial cable.
 Cable companies advertise this as “digital” phone service but it’s analog, just like the Phone Company’s.
 Call quality is excellent.
 Slightly less dependable than the phone company’s service.
 Available where the Cable Company’s network is located.
 Low cost option.
 Available from companies like Time Warner Cable.